alex-s168/website/pages/article-gpu-arch-1.typ

   Each compute unit has multiple SIMD units, also called "wave", "wavefront" or "warp".
-  Compute units also have some fast local memory (tens of kilobytes), main memory access queues, texture units, a scalar unit, and other features. (see future article)
+  Compute units also have some fast local memory (tens of kilobytes), main memory access queues, texture units, a scalar unit, and other features.
+  Subscribe to the #flink("atom.xml")[Atom feed] to get notified of future articles.

   The main memory (graphics memory) is typically outside of the GPU, and is slow, but high-bandwidth memory.
 ]